Collagen Supplementation – How It Works, What Forms Exist, and Why It’s Worth It?

 • easy to use

-🐟 Fish collagen – highest bioavailability
+🐟 Marine collagen – highest bioavailability

-• Hydrolyzed Type I fish collagen
+• Hydrolyzed marine collagen type I

 • Sourced from wild fish from clean ocean areas